create3000/x_ite/docs/_posts/tutorials/animating-transforms.md

 Typically route into a [Transform](/x_ite/components/grouping/transform/) node's *set\_translation* input

-## Using position interpolatorsolator inputs and outputs
+## Using position interpolator inputs and outputs

 The *set\_fraction* input: